damianhakert/damianhakert.github.io/source/posts/2016-09-01-hello-world.html.md

 > **Note:** The default template is a simple webpage wrapping your document in HTML format.
 You can customize it in the **Advanced** tab of the <i class="icon-cog"></i> **Settings** dialog.

-#### <i class="icon-upload"></i> Update a publication

-After publishing, StackEdit will keep your document linked to that publication which makes it easy for you to update it.
-Once you have modified your document and you want to update your publication, click on the <i class="icon-upload"></i> button in the navigation bar.

-> **Note:** The <i class="icon-upload"></i> button is disabled when your document has not been published yet.

 #### <i class="icon-upload"></i> Manage document publication

 Since one document can be published on multiple locations, you can list and manage publish locations by clicking <i class="icon-upload"></i> **Manage publication** in the <i class="icon-provider-stackedit"></i> menu panel.
 This will let you remove publication locations that are associated to your document.